DibyajyotiBiswal57/Programs-list/README.md

     LANGUA
     LANGUAG
     LANGUAGE
-    22.To print "Hello World".
+    22.Print "Hello World".
-    23.To find the sum, difference, product of any 2 numbers.
+    23.Find the sum, difference, product of any 2 numbers.
-    24.To swap 2 numbers without using a third variable.
+    24.Swap 2 numbers without using a third variable.
-    25.To find the perimeter of a square, rectangle, triangle, circle, parallelogram, trapezium.
+    25.Find the perimeter of a square, rectangle, triangle, circle, parallelogram, trapezium.
-    26.To check if a person is eligible to vote or not.
+    26.Check if a person is eligible to vote or not.
-    27.To check if a person is a child or an adult.
+    27.Check if a person is a child or an adult.
-    28.Write a program to check if a number if even or odd.
+    28.Check if a number if even or odd.
-    29.Write a program to check if a number is divisible by 7 or 3.
+    29.Check if a number is divisible by 7 or 3.
-    30. Write a program to check if the number id single digit, double digit number or more.
+    30.Check if the number has 1, 2 or more digits.
-    31.Write a program to check a three-digit number is a palindrome or not.
+    31.Check a three-digit number is a palindrome or not.
-    32.Write a program to check if an entered year is a leap year or not.
+    32.Check if an entered year is a leap year or not.
-    33.Write a program to check if a number is neon number or not.
-A neon number is a number that is either divisible by 9 or ends with 9.
+    33.Check if a number is neon number or not.
+(A neon number is a number that is either divisible by 9 or ends with 9.)
     34.Write a guessing game.
-    35.Write a program to calculate a 10% discount if the amount is above 10000 else a discount of 7.5%.
+    35.Calculate a 10% discount if the amount is above 10000 else a discount of 7.5%.
 Display the discount received and the final billing amount to be paid.
     36.Write a program in java to read three numbers and display the largest of the three numbers 37.Write a program to read two numbers and display the smaller of the two.
     38.Write a program to read a number and a character.
 If the character is ‘S’ display the square of the number.
 If the character is ‘C’ then display the cube of the number.